Harry Knifton

 In November 1934, the contents of Red Hill Farm were put up for auction and the tenancy ended.

 Between 1934 and 1936 Harry started his own agricultural contracting business.
-He began with a Robey traction engine and a Robey Threshing Drum (probably with the Trusser) which he bought for £5 from Tom Hart in Stanley.
+He began with a Robey traction engine and a Robey threshing drum (probably with the trusser) which he bought for £5 from Tom Hart in Stanley.
 Mr Hart had bought the machines new in 1908 - they were known in Harry’s family to be as old as Winnie.
-Tom Hart used to do the threshing at Red Hill farm before the drum was sold to Harry.
-He also bought other equipment, including a Chaffer and Ransomes Bailer.
-While living at Breadsall, Harry kept his traction engine and threshing drum in the yard of the local blacksmith, Mr Bates.
-He didn’t have a car but would cycle between his home in Breadsall and where he was threshing if he needed to fetch oil for the drum.
+Tom Hart used to do the threshing at Red Hill Farm before the drum was sold to Harry.
+He also bought other equipment, including a chaffer and Ransomes bailer.
+While living at Breadsall, Harry kept his traction engine and threshing drum in the yard of Mr Bates, the local blacksmith.
+Harry didn’t have a car but would cycle between his home in Breadsall and wherever he was threshing if he needed to fetch oil for the drum.

-Harry and Winnie’s second child was born in 1936 and the family were still living at Breadsall in September 1939.
-However, by the end of the year, the family moved to Horsley Woodhouse.
-Harry and Winnie rented a house called Woodwynde at 43 Wood Lane, where Harry kept his machinery in the garden.
+Harry and Winnie’s second child was born in 1936, and the family were still living at Breadsall in September 1939.
+However, by the end of the year, the family had moved to Horsley Woodhouse, renting a house called Woodwynde at 43 Wood Lane for 12s.
+6d. a week.

 During the Second World War, the local ‘War Ag’ office instructed farmers how much corn they had to grow.
 The office had five sets of tractors and threshing drums but also needed contractors such as Harry.
 We know Harry was threshing at Stanley between 29th May and 29th July 1941.

 Harry used his Robey steam engine until 1947, when he bought a McCormick International W9 tractor from Arthur Hibbert of Eggington.
 First registered in 1945, the W9 was red and carried the registration plate JRA20.
 Arthur Hibbert was also an agricultural contractor but became ill.
-During his illness the men working for him were reported to be seen driving the tractor too fast so he decided to sell it and buy slower equipment.
-Arthur subsequently recovered.
-The W9 replaced the Robey traction engine, which was left with a cover over it.
-Although the engine was in working condition, it had no use, and Harry decided to sell it.
-It was sold to Wards of Sheffield for £25 in June 1951.
+During his illness the men working for him were reported to be seen driving the tractor too fast so he decided to sell it and buy slower equipment: Arthur subsequently recovered.
+Harry’s W9 replaced the Robey traction engine, which was left with a cover over it.
+Although the engine was in working condition, it had no use, and Harry decided to sell it to Wards of Sheffield for £25 in June 1951.
 The engine stood in Wards yard at Ilkeston for two years before being dismantled.

 In January 1959, Harry and his oldest son were in the W9 tractor, descending towards the bend near the Hunters Arms at Kilburn.
 As they turned the corner, a lorry coming from the right skidded sideways and hit the tractor’s engine, breaking it into three parts.
 It was unusable.
 Harry bought another used W9 tractor (registration plate EFU 50) from Cripps of Triumph Road, Nottingham, and a pick-up bailer at the same time.